 Which is why Nvidia subsequently released the Titan Xp a short while after the GTX 1080 Ti launch fuss had died down.
 As predicted, it uses the full GP102 core Nvidia fitted out their top Quadro cards with.

-For most of us, the GTX 1080 Ti is still the best high-end 4K graphics card around.
+For most of us, the GTX 1080 Ti remains the best high-end 4K graphics card around.
 It’s still priced beyond the reach of normal gamers, but if your wallet is fat and you're aiming for the highest resolutions in gaming then this is the GPU for you.
 Hell, you can pick up two of them for only slightly more than you might spend on a brand new Titan Xp.